Safa-abdulmuneer/DSA-STUDY-BUDDY/README.md

 Keep the system lightweight and offline (no API dependency)

 # 🧠 System Overview

-The system follows a Machine Learning–based Information Retrieval approach:
+The system follows a Machine Learning–based Information Retrieval approach.

-TF-IDF Vectorization to represent textual data
+Text data is represented using TF-IDF Vectorization

-Cosine Similarity to measure relevance
+Relevance is measured using Cosine Similarity

-Flask-based backend for processing
+A Flask backend handles request processing

-Web-based frontend for interaction
+A web-based frontend enables user interaction

-Workflow:
+Workflow

 User enters a DSA topic or problem name